belle2/basf2/framework/doc/development/coding_conventions.rst

    should be complete) and low coupling.

-3. The code should compile without warning messages and must be portable (e.g. it should run on x86_64 64 bit machines, we do not support ARM processors).
+3. The code should compile without warning messages and must be portable (e.g. it should run on x86_64 64 bit machines, we do not yet support ARM processors).

 Please, please avoid: